 Students are always asking me what yoga mat I use.

-Because I’m a full-time travelling yoga teacher, I travel with the Jade Voyager travel mat (find out why by reading this).
+Because I’m a full-time travelling yoga teacher, I travel with the Jade Voyager travel mat.
 But, unless you travel full-time like I do, you’ll probably want to invest in a thicker mat that you can use at home and in the yoga studio.

 (Don’t miss: My recommendations of the best travel yoga mats to take on your adventures) →